Head to Head Comparison: West Fraser Timber (NYSE:WFG) versus UFP Industries (NASDAQ:UFPI)

 |2.60

-West Fraser Timber presently has a consensus target price of $134.93, suggesting a potential upside of 70.89%.
-UFP Industries has a consensus target price of $91.80, suggesting a potential upside of 16.44%.
-Given West Fraser Timber’s stronger consensus rating and higher possible upside, equities analysts clearly believe West Fraser Timber is more favorable than UFP Industries.
+West Fraser Timber presently has a consensus price target of $134.93, indicating a potential upside of 75.42%.
+UFP Industries has a consensus price target of $91.80, indicating a potential upside of 21.30%.
+Given West Fraser Timber’s stronger consensus rating and higher probable upside, research analysts clearly believe West Fraser Timber is more favorable than UFP Industries.

 Summary